ayeshasumaiyakhan/DSA_Java/02. Java Basics Part 2/Java_Basics_2.md

+## Java Basics 2 problems

+> Try to Solve by your own and go to the solution only when you are stuck

 #### Problem 1: Java program to find the numbers greater than the avargae of the numbers of a given array

 ```java